IamTung-0000/LazyToolBox/README.md

 # LazyToolBox 1.0
 Photoshop Extension

-Many thanks to sleipnir for the original idea and basic scripts.
+Many thanks to sleipnir for the original idea and basic scripts.<br />
 https://roguesleipnir.wordpress.com/2020/05/29/hacking-art-my-photoshop-lasso-auto-fill-script/